 The agreement will include details about the specific room you will be provided with.

 The agreement will clearly outline the price you agreed to pay for the room.
 Whether you have to pay towards your accommodation or not, everyone entering an aged care home needs to agree to a room price in writing.
 This cannot be higher that the published price for the room, and you can negotiate a lower price.

-Your income and assets assessment determines if you are eligible for Government assistance with your accommodation costs.
+Your means assessment determines if you are eligible for government assistance with your accommodation costs.
 If you are not eligible, you will pay the agreed room price, but there is room to negotiate directly with your aged care home.
-The Department of Human Services can advise which applies to you.
+Services Australia can advise which applies to you.